LaineOtto/meditation-timer-plus/meditation_timer_plus/README.md

 - [x] Option to silence ringer
 - [x] Make run with screen off
 - [ ] Make ui update after trigger while screen is off
+- [ ] Persist settings when app restarts or closes

 ## Possible future features, in no particular order